Farming Village

 View prizewinning fleeces during the show and discover how British Wool grade, promote and sell the fleeces produced by the British wool industry.

-The British Wool Marketing Board is responsible for the promotion of wool as a sustainable fibre that is usable in a range of products including fashion, construction and interiors and is represented at the show.
+The British Wool Marketing Board is responsible for the promotion of wool as a sustainable fibre that is usable in a range of products including fashion, construction and interiors.
+Representatives of the board will be available to talk to at the show.

 Sheep Shearing Competitions

-The Sheep Shearing area, this year supported by R.T.Anthony, is a hub of excitement and activity all through the show.
-From sheep shearing competitions on all three days to demonstrations offering advice and guidance on the Friday, the area is perfect for everyone interested in sheep farming or keeping.
+The Sheep Shearing area, supported by R.T.Anthony, is a hub of excitement and activity all through the show.
+From both hand and machine sheep shearing competitions on all three days to demonstrations offering advice and guidance on the Friday, the area is perfect for everyone interested in seeing the best of the best compete.

 Friday